-You can easily transfer funds from PayPal to M-PESA account, thanks to PayPal’s partnership with M-PESA.
+You can easily transfer funds from your PayPal account to your M-PESA wallet, thanks to PayPal's partnership with M-PESA.

 Many freelancers now use the service to withdraw funds from their PayPal wallets.

-But as a worrying trend, many Kenyan freelancers and businesses have not enjoyed a cordial relationship with PayPal.
+But as a worrying trend, many Kenyan freelancers and businesses have not enjoyed a cordial relationship with PayPal, especially when it involves withdrawing money from their PayPal balance to their bank account.
 Innocent users have been on the receiving end of account limitations and irreversible bans.

 Freelancers with limited accounts end up lacking access to key payment features, such as receiving card payments.
 They try everything to get their account back, as their livelihood depends on it.